Skip to content

 Type of care: Iowa’s child care options include licensed centers, registered child development homes, and non-registered child care homes, with centers serving larger groups in commercial settings and homes providing care in residential spaces.

 Child Care Assistance (CCA) helps pay for child care while a parent or caretaker works or is in school, or when they are looking for work or temporarily unable to care for children because of medical reasons.
-For more information, please visit Iowa HHS Child Care Assistance
+For more information, visit Iowa HHS Child Care Assistance.

 KEY TERMS

-Total Providers: total number of programs providing regulated care for children 12 and under that are registered or licensed by the state of Iowa.
+Total Providers: total number of providers offering regulated care for children 12 and under that are registered or licensed by the state of Iowa and non-registered with an active Child Care Assistance Provider Agreement.

 % Providers Reporting: percentage of total child care providers who have updated or confirmed their vacancies in the past 60 days in at least one data system.

-Total Vacancies: total number of available openings reported by a child care facility.
+Total Vacancies: total number of available openings reported by child care providers.
 Only vacancies reported or confirmed from at least one data source within the last 60 days are counted.
-Vacancy is shown as 0 when openings reported is greater than licensed capacity.
 Age group vacancy totals may not match total vacancy due to differences in reporting methods and that some providers may have an opening that could be filled by multiple age groups.

-Desired Capacity: number of total children by age group that a child care program/provider reports that they are capable of and interested in caring for at a given time.
-This includes having sufficient space and workforce to care for the quantity of children desired. (note: this is not licensed capacity, which is often higher for most programs than their true desired capacity)
+Operational Capacity: total number of children by age group that a child care provider reports that they are capable of and interested in caring for at a given time.
+This includes having sufficient space and workforce to care for the quantity of children identified.
+(Note: this is not licensed/registered capacity, which is often higher for most programs than their true operational or desired capacity)

-Child care supply is determined by the number of children that can be cared for at one time using the providers desired capacity number.
-When providers have not provided desired capacity numbers in the last 60 days, licensed capacity is used to determine supply.
+Total Supply: total number of children that can be cared for at one time based on providers registered/licensed capacity or operational capacity.
+When providers have not provided operational capacity data in the last 60 days, licensed/registered capacity is used to determine supply.